TejasM/jboss-as-quickstart/petclinic-spring/README.md

 All data access strategies can work with JTA for transaction management by activating the JtaTransactionManager and a JndiObjectFactoryBean that refers to a transactional container DataSource.
-The default for JDBC is DataSourceTransactionManager; for Hibernate, HibernateTransactionManager;
+The default for JDBC is DataSourceTransactionManager and for JPA and Spring Data JPA, JpaTransactionManager.
-for JPA, JpaTransactionManager.
 Those local strategies allow for working with any locally defined DataSource.

-Note that the sample configurations for JDBC, Hibernate, and JPA configure a BasicDataSource from the Apache Commons DBCP project for connection pooling.
+Note that the sample configurations for JDBC, JPA, and Spring Data JPA configure a BasicDataSource from the Apache Commons DBCP project for connection pooling.